🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“Ά Public WiFi Availability + 6.8 -- 10 Public WiFi is readily available in cafes, libraries, and public buildings in Mariehamn, though it is less ubiquitous than in larger metropolitan Finnish cities.
+πŸ“Ά Public WiFi Availability + 6.7 -- 10 Moderate availability in central areas and public buildings, but less pervasive than in larger cities.

 βš–οΈ LEGAL & ADMINISTRATIVE